aakku106/4thSem_impQtns/CN/imp_qtns/2DayPrep/tcp_vs_udp.md

 **Core Idea:** TCP is a **connection-oriented** protocol that provides a **reliable, ordered, and error-checked** delivery of a stream of bytes between applications.

-### How it Works:
+### How it Works

 1. **Three-Way Handshake:** Before any data is sent, TCP establishes a connection between the sender and receiver using a three-step process (SYN, SYN-ACK, ACK).
 This ensures both ends are ready to communicate.
 2. **Data Transfer & Sequencing:** Data is broken into segments.
 Each segment is given a sequence number.
 The receiver uses these numbers to reassemble the data in the correct order.
 3. **Acknowledgement (ACK):** The receiver sends acknowledgements back to the sender to confirm that it has received the segments.
 4. **Error Control & Retransmission:** If the sender doesn't receive an ACK for a segment within a certain time, it assumes the segment was lost and re-transmits it.
 It also has checksums to detect corrupted data.
 5. **Flow Control:** TCP uses a sliding window protocol to ensure the sender doesn't overwhelm the receiver with too much data at once.
 6. **Connection Termination:** When the conversation is over, the connection is formally closed.

-### Key Characteristics:
+### Key Characteristics

 - **Reliable:** Guarantees that data will be delivered, and in the correct order.
 - **Connection-Oriented:** Requires a connection to be set up before data transfer.